MishaConway/ecto_shortcuts/README.md

 end
 ```

-Now in any calls to shortcuts that take preloads, your queries will automatically preload
+Now in any calls to shortcuts that take preloads, your queries will preload
-the associations you specified without you needing to explicitly set the preload options.
+the associations you specified without you needing to explicitly set preload options.

-If you want to override the defaults, you can of course pass in the specific preloads you want.
+If you want to override defaults, you can pass in specific preloads you want.

 ## Running Tests

+To run tests:

-To run tests, you will need to have mysql running.
-Create a database you want tests to run on and then
+1. you will need `mysql` running, then
+2. create a database you want tests to run on &
-configure /config.exs.
+3. configure /config.exs.

-By default, it assumes a database called ecto_shortcuts_test with username root and password root
-running on localhost on the default mysql port 3306.
+By default, this creates database called `ecto\_shortcuts\_test` with the username `root` and password `root`.  default mysql port 3306.

-Once you have set this up, you can now start testing!
+Start testing!

 ```elixir
   mix test
 ```

 ### Coming Soon:
- * support for greater and less than comparisons
+ * support for greater & less than comparisons
  * support for basic joins

+NOTE: Ecto's DSL is rich & flexible.
+It should be deferred to for anything complex. 🙌